fg-research/website/docs/_sources/algorithms/time-series-classification/index.rst.txt

         The LSTM-FCN model consists of two blocks: a recurrent block and a convolutional block.
         The two blocks process the input time series in parallel.
         After that their output representations are concatenated and passed to a final output layer with softmax activation.
+        The algorithm can be used for both binary and multiclass classification of univariate time series.
         For additional information, see the algorithm's
         <a href="https://aws.amazon.com/marketplace/pp/prodview-vzxmyw25oqtx6" target="_blank">AWS Marketplace</a>
         listing page and